-With their thickly cushioned insoles (uniquely built with a plastic shaft in the insole itself), and moderate neoprene insulation, these boots were comfortable in a wide range of applications and temperatures.
-We liked how easily we could slip them on, and how snugly they fit — no slipping at all.
+With their thickly cushioned insoles (uniquely built with a plastic shaft in the insole itself), and moderate neoprene insulation, these boots are comfortable in a wide range of applications and temperatures.
+We like how easily they slip on and how snugly they fit — no slipping at all.
 Our big caveat with these boots is that our tester model leaked.

-On the face of it, the Sauvie are waterproof up to a respectable 5".
+On the numbers side of it, the Sauvie are waterproof up to a respectable 5".
 They're all rubber, except for their neoprene stretch panels, which are also waterproof.
-We tested the Sauvie with high expectations and unfortunately found that the model we had leaks in both shoes.
+We tested the Sauvie with high expectations and unfortunately found that the model we had leaked in both shoes.

-If it were just one pair, we wouldn't be too troubled, but our friend happens to have these same boots (in a size 12).
-We repeated the test a third time, this time with his boots, being very careful to avoid splashing anything inside the boot.
+If it were just one pair, we wouldn't be too troubled, but our friend happens to have these same boots.
+We repeated the test a third time, this time with his boots, being very careful to avoid splashing anything inside.
 After 20 minutes, one of his boots had leaked, and there was identical moisture inside the boot, between the insole and midsole, up against the internal seams.

 Eager to see if others had had these issues, we hopped online and read through a bunch of reviews.
-As of September 2019, we couldn't find any reviews complaining about the issues we found.
+We found multiple examples of these boots ripping near the sides due to use, though no one else seemed to have leaks immediately.
 It is possible that both pairs we've tested have the same unique issue, but we think it's unlikely, considering we bought our boots from different vendors at different times.

 If you purchase these boots, we encourage you to test them immediately to make sure they're actually waterproof.
 If not, contact Bogs immediately, as Bogs has a 1-year warranty on their boots and should be able to help you out.